Kyle Lowry: Houston Rockets (2009–2012)

 On February 19, 2009, Lowry was traded to the Houston Rockets in a three-team deal involving the Grizzlies and the Orlando Magic.
 In Houston, Lowry grew to appreciate the tutelage of his new coach, Rick Adelman.
-With the Rockets making the playoffs in 2009, Lowry played in the post-season for the first time in his career.
+With the Rockets making the playoffs in 2009, Lowry played in the postseason for the first time in his career.

 In 2009–10, Lowry served as the backup point guard to Aaron Brooks.
 On December 18, 2009, he recorded a career-high 26 points, 10 assists, six rebounds, and five steals in a 116–108 win over the Dallas Mavericks.

 On June 30, 2010, with his contract expiring, the Rockets extended a qualifying offer, thus making Lowry only a restricted free agent.
 On July 13, 2010, he signed an offer sheet with the Cleveland Cavaliers worth $23.5 million over four years.
 The Rockets quickly matched the offer, thus retaining Lowry.

 In 2010–11, Lowry started in 71 of the 75 games he played in, and his reputation in the league began to solidify.
 On December 3, he scored a career-high 28 points and matched his career best with 12 assists in the Rockets' 127–111 victory over the Memphis Grizzlies.
 On December 17, in another win over the Grizzlies, Lowry recorded 17 points and a career-high 18 assists.
 On January 14, he matched his season high with 28 points in a 110–105 overtime loss to the New Orleans Hornets.
 On February 16, he scored a career-high 36 points in a 114–105 loss to the Philadelphia 76ers.
 On March 8, he scored 32 points and made a career-high seven 3-pointers in a 113–110 loss to the Phoenix Suns.
 On March 20, he recorded his first career triple-double with 28 points, 11 rebounds, and 10 assists in a 110–108 win over the Utah Jazz, becoming only the fourth Rockets player since 2002–03 to record a triple-double.
-He was subsequently named Western Conference Player of the Week.
+He was subsequently named Western Conference player of the week.

 Coach Adelman and the Rockets parted ways following the 2010–11 season, and Lowry initially clashed with new head coach Kevin McHale.
 In the lockout-shortened 66-game 2011–12 season, Lowry appeared in 47 games with 38 starts, missing 16 games over March and April with a bacterial infection that required hospitalization.
-With Lowry out, backup point guard Goran Dragić played well in his absence, and the Rockets decided they could trade Lowry to improve their salary cap issues and acquire draft picks during the offseason.
+With Lowry out, backup point guard Goran Dragić played well in his absence, and the Rockets decided they could trade Lowry to improve their salary cap issues and acquire draft picks during the off-season.